Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Formal Framework

-\textbf{Regular Expressions} A regular expression (regex) is a sequence of characters that can be used to determine whether a particular string matches the pattern or \emph{language} induced by the regex.
+A regular expression (regex) is a sequence of characters used to determine whether a particular string matches the pattern or \emph{language} induced by the regex.
 For example, the regex $200(00)^\ast$1 using $\Sigma = \{0, 1, 2\}$ matches all strings possible using $\Sigma$ that begin with a two, followed by one or more pairs of zeroes, and end with a one \citep{hopcroft2001introduction}.

-\textit{Equivalence between Regular Expressions} Two regexes, $R_1$ and $R_2$ are equivalent, $R_1 \equiv R_2$, if they represent the same language.
-It is known that $R_1 \equiv R_2$ if their corresponding minimal deterministic finite automata (DFAs), $D_1, D_2$, are isomorphic, i.e., $D_1 \simeq D_2$ \citep{hopcroft2001introduction}.
+Two regexes, $R_1$ and $R_2$ are equivalent, $R_1 \equiv R_2$, if they represent the same language.
+It is known that $R_1 \equiv R_2$ if their corresponding minimal deterministic finite automata, $D_1, D_2$, are isomorphic, i.e., $D_1 \simeq D_2$ \citep{hopcroft2001introduction}.

-We refer to sentences (strings) in first-order and propositional logic (regexes) as formal syntax \FS{} in this paper.
-We now provide a definition of \textit{(Auto/In)formalization} in the context of LLMs and \FS{}.
+We refer to sentences (strings) in first-order and propositional logic (regexes) as formal language \FS{} in this paper.
+We now provide a definition of \textit{(Auto/In)formalization} in the context of LLMs.